devops-community/discourse/README.md

 The current repo provides a production ready setup of Discourse.
 Hack at will!

+## Where are the logs?

+May you want to investigate possible issues, you may want to dig in the following logs on the server you have created:

+- `/var/www/discourse/log/production.log`; for the RoR / Discourse logs (internals)
+- `/var/log/supervisor/discourse-std*`; for the RoR / Discourse logs
+- `/var/log/supervisor/sidekiq-std*`; for the Sidekiq logs
+- `/var/log/nginx/access.log` and `/var/log/nginx/error.log`; for the basic web logs

 ## Questions?

 If you have any question, come ask us on the [devo.ps chat](https://www.hipchat.com/gyHEHtsXZ) or shoot us an email at [help@devo.ps](mailto:help@devo.ps) (though, you should really just [ask us in the chat](https://www.hipchat.com/gyHEHtsXZ)).